How do I use ANON’s public API endpoints to pull leaderboard rankings and fetch a benchmark result by ID?

 GET https://anon.com/api/benchmark/[id]

-Replace [id] with the alphanumeric share ID for a given benchmark.
+Replace [id] with the actual benchmark share ID, for example:

 GET https://anon.com/api/benchmark/abc123xyz